-Click here to read the latest top Canadian cobalt stocks article.
+Click here to read the latest top cobalt stocks article.

-Despite pandemic-related uncertainty, prices for cobalt, an essential element in the lithium-ion batteries used to power electric vehicles, have kicked off 2021 on an uptrend.
+Despite the pandemic uncertainty, prices for cobalt, an essential element in the lithium-ion batteries used to power electric vehicles, have kicked off 2021 on an uptrend.

-Below is an overview of the five top cobalt stocks on the TSX and TSXV by share price performance so far in 2021.
-All year-to-date and share price information was obtained on April 5, 2021, using TradingView’s stock screener, and all companies listed had market caps above C$10 million at that time.
+Below we run through the five top cobalt stocks on the TSX and TSXV by share price performance.
+All year-to-date and share price information was obtained on July 6, 2021, from TradingView’s stock screener, and all companies listed had market caps above C$10 million at that time.

 Fortune Minerals is developing its NICO cobalt-gold-bismuth-copper project, located in Canada’s Northwest Territories.
 The plan is for bulk concentrate from NICO to be shipped to a planned metals processing plant in Saskatchewan.
 The company is positioned to become a Canadian producer of battery-grade cobalt chemicals with gold and bismuth co-products.

-The company also holds the Sue-Dianne copper-silver-gold deposit and other exploration projects in the Northwest Territories.
+The top cobalt stock also holds the Sue-Dianne copper-silver-gold deposit and other exploration projects in the Northwest Territories.